ActiveLogin/ActiveLogin.Authentication/BREAKINGCHANGES.md

 Breaking changes between version 8.0.0 and 7.0.0

+### IBankIdLauncherCustomAppCallback becomes IBankIdLauncherCustomBrowser

+We have broadedned the scope of the interface `IBankIdLauncherCustomAppCallback` to `IBankIdLauncherCustomBrowser` to allow for more flexibility in the implementation.

+We have renamed these things as a result of that:
+* `IBankIdLauncherCustomAppCallback` becomes `IBankIdLauncherCustomBrowser`
+* `AddCustomAppCallback` becomes `AddCustomBrowser`
+* `AddCustomAppCallbackByUserAgent` becomes `AddCustomBrowserByUserAgent`

+Also, the return URL is now only applied on iOS, as the expected behaviour on Android is to apply null so that Android automatically can return to the previous app.

 ### Upgrade to .NET 7

 We now require .NET 8 - so this requires you to upgrade your website that uses Active Login.